-This could include the police report (which you should always file), contact information for the other driver and witnesses, and various photos.
+This could include the police report (which you why you should always file a police report in Riverview or closest community), contact information for the other driver and witnesses, and various photos.
 Nationwide recommends that you take photos of the following:

 - The VIN, which is usually located on the inside driver’s side door or on the dashboard;

 - The vehicle’s registration information;